Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Discussion

 \subsection{More directions}

 \begin{itemize} \item It would be interesting to perform a similar analysis for the generic multipair sector of the deterministic and disordered RDM model.
-In the deterministic model it is possible to consider the different integers $n_i$ in the BA framework and investigate the aspects of multifractality.
+In the deterministic model it is possible to consider the different integers $n_i$ in the BA framework and investigate the aspects of fractality.
 The total global charge Q governs the tower of Efimov-like states and generically depends on the disorder strength.
 It is desirable to include other parameters in the analysis : $\varepsilon_i$ or the real part of the twist $\chi$ and solve the BA equations to obtain $Q(\gamma,\theta,\varepsilon_i,\chi)$.
 In the SQCD context it would mean the investigation of dependence of on the quark masses and $\chi =\frac{1}{g_{YM}^2}$.
 This could be a small fragment of the general problem of evaluating the marginal stability surfaces for the BPS states in the $\Omega$-deformed SQCD.
 It seems that a proper generalization of the cyclic RG involving more parameters can also be developed along this line of reasoning.
 We shall discuss these issues in the separate study.

-\item Our study shows that the search of fortuitous microstates can be engineered just solving the BA equation generalizing the cohomological arguments behind the R-concentration phenomenon \cite{chang2024fortuity}.
-There are many examples of relations of BA equations with SYM theories with the different matter content hence we expect that similar analysis of BA equations can be performed for BPS sectors in such theories as well.
-It can be formulated also in purely mathematical terms as the specific stability structure in the equivariant quantum cohomologies for different manifolds.
+\item Our study shows that the search for fortuitous microstates can be engineered simply by solving the BA equation generalizing the cohomological arguments behind the R-concentration phenomenon \cite{chang2024fortuity}.
+There are many examples of relations of BA equations with SYM theories with different matter content, hence we expect that similar analysis of BA equations can be performed for BPS sectors in such theories as well.
+It can also be formulated in purely mathematical terms as a specific stability structure in the equivariant quantum cohomologies for different manifolds.

-\item We have discussed the BPS multifractality using the BA approach in specific sector of ${\cal N}=2$ SQCD.
-It would be interesting to investigate the fractality properties of another BPS sectors or the analogous soliton subsectors in the Hilbert spaces of the theories with less amount of SUSY.
-In particular it would be interesting to analyze from this viewpoint the instead-of-confinement mechanism \cite{shifman2014lessons} in ${\cal N}=1$ SQCD when the monopole states get transformed into the quark states.
+\item We have discussed BPS fractality using the BA approach in a specific sector of ${\cal N}=2$ SQCD.
+It would be interesting to investigate the fractality properties of other BPS sectors or the analogous soliton subsectors in the Hilbert spaces of the theories with less amount of SUSY.
+In particular, it would be interesting to analyze from this viewpoint the instead-of-confinement mechanism \cite{shifman2014lessons} in ${\cal N}=1$ SQCD when the monopole states are transformed into the quark states.